Credit Cards With 55 Days Interest-Free

 • No international travel insurance.

-• Benefit from a 0% p.a. rate on balance transfers for 14 months, with no associated balance transfer fee.
+• Benefit from a 0% p.a. rate on balance transfers for 12 months, with 1% balance transfer fee.
 The rate reverts to the cash advance rate of 21.74% p.a. after the promotional period.

 • Accrue 2 Q Rewards points for each dollar spent on eligible transactions.